Close to Eden: Story

 Gombo, a Mongolian shepherd, lives in a yurt in Inner Mongolia with his wife, three children, and mother.
-Gombo desires sexual intercourse with his wife, which puts his wife ill at unease: having a fourth child would break Chinese law.
-Meanwhile, Sergei, a buffoon-ish Russian truck driver falling asleep at the wheel, stops after a close call and attempts to awaken himself.
-His stretching turns to frolicking and he wanders off.
+Gombo desires sexual intercourse with his wife, which puts his wife ill at ease: having a fourth child would break Chinese law.
+Meanwhile, Sergei, a buffoonish Russian truck driver falling asleep at the wheel, stops after a close call and attempts to awaken himself.
+His stretching turns to frolicking, and he wanders off.
 He discovers a corpse and quickly returns to his truck, accidentally driving into the river in his haste.
 Back at the yurt, the family is portrayed as unsophisticated and traditional people.
 They work together performing simple tasks like weaving by hand and using a horse cart to work leather.
 Gombo's drunk, horse-riding relative rides through the scene, stopping along the way to give them a movie poster for Cobra, which displays a muscular, gun-toting Sylvester Stallone.

 Shortly after, Sergei is rescued by Gombo and taken to his family's yurt.
 Gombo's young son is stunned by the tattoos on Sergei's back, which include music notes.
-A comedic scene unfolds as Gombo, together with his family, go about the usual and tidy work of slaughtering and cooking a sheep, much to Sergei's horror.
+A comedic scene unfolds as Gombo, together with his family, goes about the usual and tidy work of slaughtering and cooking a sheep, much to Sergei's horror.
 We continue to be entertained as Sergei courageously consumes sheep and sheep broth.
-At some point we find out that the carrion birds where not eating a human corpse.
-[There were no subtitles and I don't speak Russian, so I never found out what spooked Sergei.]
+At some point, we find out that the carrion birds were not eating a human corpse.
 Gombo shows off the movie poster.
 Gombo's young daughter plays the accordion while Sergei takes on a distant look as he remembers fighting in the war.
 The next morning, Gombo's drunk, horse-riding relative rides by, stopping to give Gombo and his wife an apple and a hard-boiled egg.

-Gombo and Sergei go into the nearest city together, where Gombo is supposed to buy condoms; instead he chooses to wander the town.
-Elsewhere, Sergei spends time with his girlfriend and they have sex.
+Gombo and Sergei go into the nearest city together, where Gombo is supposed to buy condoms; instead, he chooses to wander the town.
+Elsewhere, Sergei spends time with his girlfriend, and they have sex.
 Gombo's drunk, horse-riding relative rides through the hallway outside their room, stopping to peek above the door and chuckle.
-He gives an apple to the woman's son, who is stranded in the hallway until the couple finish.
-Later, Gombo, Sergei and a friend meet at a nightclub.
+He gives an apple to the woman's son, who is stranded in the hallway until the couple finishes.
+Later, Gombo, Sergei, and a friend meet at a nightclub.
 Sergei, a former army bandsman, becomes drunk and convinces the band to play the song from his tattoos, "On the Hills of Manchuria," while he sings along.
 He is arrested and bailed out of jail by Gombo's uncle who lives in the city.